James Roosevelt: Hollywood

-After leaving the White House in November 1938, Roosevelt moved to Hollywood, California, where he first accepted a job as a $750/week administrative assistant for motion picture producer Samuel Goldwyn.
-He was on Goldwyn's payroll until November 1940.
-In 1939, he set up "Globe Productions", a company to produce short films for penny arcades but the company was liquidated in 1944 while Roosevelt was on active duty with the Marine Corps.
-Roosevelt also produced the film Pot o' Gold and distributed the British film Pastor Hall.
+After leaving the White House in November 1938, Roosevelt moved to Hollywood, California, where he accepted a job as a $750/week "administrative assistant" (equivalent to an annualized salary of $870,068 in 2024) for motion picture producer Samuel Goldwyn.
+Roosevelt was on Goldwyn's payroll until November 1940.
+In 1939, he set up Globe Productions, a company that produced short films for penny arcades; however, it was liquidated during Roosevelt's active Marine Corps service in 1944.
+Roosevelt also was the "R" of RCM Productions, Inc., in partnership with songwriter Sam Coslow and juke box manufacturer Herbert Mills (not to be confused with Herbert Mills of the Mills Brothers, who appeared in some of the company's films) which, like Globe, produced film shorts for the Soundies movie juke boxes.
+Roosevelt also produced Pot o' Gold and distributed the anti-Nazi British film Pastor Hall.
+He enlisted his mother, First Lady Eleanor Roosevelt, to narrate a prologue added to the American version of Pastor Hall.

 During his Hollywood period, Roosevelt became involved with Joseph Schenck, a movie mogul who was later caught participating in a payoff scheme that was intended to buy peace with movie industry labor unions.
 In 1942, Schenck pleaded guilty to one count of perjury and spent four months in prison before being paroled.
 In October 1945, Harry S. Truman granted Schenck a presidential pardon, a fact which did not become known to the public until 1947.

 Military career

-World War II broke out in Europe in September 1939; the following month Roosevelt resigned the Marine commission as a lieutenant colonel that he had received in 1936 when serving as his father's military aide and accepted a commission as a captain in the Marine Corps Reserve so that he could enter active duty, which he did in November 1940.
+World War II broke out in Europe in September 1939, and Roosevelt resigned the Marine commission the following month as a lieutenant colonel that he had received in 1936 when serving as his father's military aide and accepted a commission as a captain in the Marine Corps Reserve so that he could enter active duty, which Roosevelt did in November 1940.

-In April 1941, his father sent him on a secret, world-circling diplomatic mission to assure numerous governments that the United States would soon be in the war.
+In April 1941, his father sent Roosevelt on a secret, world-circling diplomatic mission to assure numerous governments that the United States would soon be in the war.
 The leaders contacted included Chiang Kai-shek in China, King Farouk in Egypt, and King George of Greece.
 During this trip, Roosevelt came under German air attack in both Crete and Iraq.
 In the African/Middle Eastern portions of the mission, he traveled with Britain's Lord Mountbatten as far as Bathurst in the Gambia.
 They reported on trans-African air ferry conditions, an important concern of FDR and Winston Churchill at the time.
 In August, Roosevelt joined the staff of William J. Donovan, coordinator of information, with the job of working out the exchange of information with other agencies.